d0lph1n98/Miscellaneous/README.md

 # Miscellaneous
-A miscellaneous repository containing various type of code written in different type of programming languages s
+A miscellaneous repository containing various type of code written in different type of programming languages.